slab/quill/docs/editor/configuration.md

 ---
 layout: docs
-title: Editor Configuration - Scribe
+title: Editor Configuration - Quill
 permalink: /docs/editor/configuration/
 ---

 # Configuration

-Scribe allows several ways to customize it to suit your needs.
+Quill allows several ways to customize it to suit your needs.
 This section is dedicated to tweaking existing functionality.
 See the [Modules](/docs/modules/) section for adding new functionality and the [Themes](/docs/themes/) section for styling.

-To configure Scribe, pass in an object with the following recognized keys:
+To configure Quill, pass in an object with the following recognized keys:

 {% highlight javascript %}
 var configs = {
   logLevel: 'warn',
   readOnly: true
 };
-var editor = new Scribe('#editor', configs);
+var editor = new Quill('#editor', configs);
 {% endhighlight %}